Jeff09/Word-Sense-Disambiguation-using-Bidirectional-LSTM/README.md

   * globe.py   load the pre-trained Glove word embedding vector for our own dataset

-  * sense_embedding.py   the 100-dimension sense vector of Google - Word Sense Disambiguation corpora
+  * sense_embedding.csv   the 100-dimension sense vector of Google - Word Sense Disambiguation corpora

-  * senseval_sense_embedding.py   the 100-dimensiion sense vector of Senseval2 dataset
+  * senseval_sense_embedding.csv   the 100-dimensiion sense vector of Senseval2 dataset

   * Final_report.docx   descript the whole idea of this project